SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Experiments

 \section{Experiments}

-We evaluated our SR-LIO on both the public datasets $nclt$ \cite{carlevaris2016university}, $utbm$ \cite{yan2020eu} and $ulhk$ \cite{wen2020urbanloco}. $nclt$ is a large-scale, long-term autonomous unmanned ground vehicle dataset collected in the University of Michigans North Campus.
+We evaluated our SR-LIO on four public datasets $nclt$ \cite{carlevaris2016university}, $utbm$ \cite{yan2020eu}, ulhk \cite{wen2020urbanloco} and kaist \cite{jeong2019complex}. $nclt$ is a large-scale, long-term autonomous unmanned ground vehicle dataset collected in the University of Michigans North Campus.
 The $nclt$ dataset contains a full data stream from a Velodyne HDL-32E LiDAR and 50\,Hz data from Microstrain MS25 IMU.
-The $nclt$ dataset has a much longer duration and amount of data than other datasets and contains several open scenes, such as a large open parking lot.
-Different from the other two datasets (i.e., $utbm$ and $ulhk$), the LiDAR of nclt takes 130$\sim$140ms to complete a 360deg sweep (i.e., the frequency of a sweep is about 7\,Hz).
+Different from the other three datasets (i.e., $utbm$, $ulhk$ and $kaist$), the LiDAR of nclt takes 130$\sim$140\,ms to complete a 360\,deg sweep (i.e., the frequency of a sweep is about 7.5\,Hz).
 In addition, at the end of some sequences of $nclt$, the Segway vehicle platform enters a long indoor corridor through a door from the outdoor scene, yielding significant scene changes.
-This large differences in scenes produce great difficulties for ICP point cloud registration, and hence almost all systems would break down here.
+This large differences in scenes produce great difficulties for ICL point cloud registration, and hence almost all systems would break down here.
 Therefore, we omit the test for these cases which usually locate at the end of the sequences.
 In addition, 50\,Hz IMU measurements cannot meet the requirements of some systems (e.g., LIO-SAM \cite{shan2020lio}).
 Therefore, we increase the frequency of the IMU to 100\,Hz by interpolation.